Scheduling Open

 Clear communication from parents regarding the reasons for differing asset distribution can help prevent resentment and legal battles among siblings.

-Disputes can also occur if siblings cannot agree on who should serve as executor.
+Disputes can also occur if siblings cannot agree on who should serve as the estate’s executor.

-Disagreements over executor selection refer to situations where siblings or heirs disagree on who should be appointed as the executor of a deceased parent’s estate.
-The executor is responsible for managing and distributing the assets of the deceased person in accordance with their will or state law.
+Disagreements over executor appointment refer to situations where siblings or heirs disagree on who should be appointed as the executor of a decedent’s estate.
+The executor is then responsible for managing and distributing the assets of the decedent in accordance with their will or the state’s intestacy laws if there was no will left behind.

-Failure to Update Wills After a Sibling’s Death
+Failure to Update Wills After a Child’s Death

-One common mistake in wills is neglecting to update them after a sibling’s death, which can lead to probate problems and disagreements among surviving siblings.
+One common mistake in wills is neglecting to update them after a child’s death, which can lead to disagreements between the surviving heirs.

 It is also important to review and update wills regularly, especially after significant life events such as the birth or death of a family member, a change in financial circumstances, or a change in personal relationships.
 By regularly updating their will, a person can ensure that their wishes for the distribution of their assets are up to date and will be carried out as intended.